·

 The LiteLLM attack is a preview of what's coming.
 AI developer tooling is growing explosively - new packages, new frameworks, new CLI tools appearing weekly.
 Every one of them is a potential supply chain target.
 AI packages are particularly attractive to attackers because they typically run with access to API keys, cloud credentials, and customer data.

-The OWASP Top 10 for Agentic AI, published in December 2025, lists supply chain attacks as a top-10 risk specifically because AI agents often have broad permissions and access to sensitive data.
-A compromised AI package doesn't just steal code — it steals API keys that provide access to LLM providers, cloud infrastructure, and customer data.
+The OWASP Top 10 for Agentic Applications, published in December 2025, lists agentic supply chain vulnerabilities as a top-10 risk specifically because AI agents often have broad permissions and access to sensitive data.
+A compromised AI package doesn't just steal code - it steals API keys that provide access to LLM providers, cloud infrastructure, and customer data.

 The fix isn't to stop using open-source packages.
 It's to stop treating your build pipeline as a trusted environment.
 Pin your actions.
 Pin your dependencies.
 Restrict your permissions.
 Monitor for anomalies.
 And assume that any unpinned dependency is a vector that an attacker will eventually exploit.

 This is also why the tools you run locally matter.
 Your terminal sees every API key and credential on your machine.
-If your terminal phones home, that's another link in the trust chain an attacker can exploit.
-We built yaw with zero telemetry and BYOK AI specifically because developer tools shouldn't be a supply chain risk.
+If your terminal phones home with what you do, that's another link in the trust chain an attacker can exploit.
+We built yaw with no usage tracking and BYOK AI specifically because developer tools shouldn't be a supply chain risk.

 Because 40 minutes is all it takes.